Sukiyaki (song): Certifications

+Release history

 G. H. Hat versions

 G. H. Hat released 4 original versions of Sukiyaki and 8 remixed versions of these original tracks in April and July 2018, including remixes by Ralphi Rosario and Dinaire+Bissen.
 All versions are in the Dance Genre and charted on Billboard's Dance Club Songs Top 50 for 10 weeks with a peak position of number 19.
 The April versions featured US Singer Alina Renae and used the English Language lyrics written by Janice Marie Johnson.
 The July versions featured Japanese Super Star Eriko Tamura and used the original Japanese lyrics.

 Charts

 Other versions

 In 1963, the British record label Pye Records released an instrumental cover version of the song by Kenny Ball and his Jazzmen.
 They were concerned that English-speaking audiences might find the original title too difficult to remember/pronounce, so they gave it the new title of "Sukiyaki".
-This title was retained when Capitol Records in the United States, and His Master's Voice (HMV) in the UK, released Kyu Sakamoto's original version a few months later.
+This title was retained when Capitol Records in the United States, and His Master's Voice in the UK, released Kyu Sakamoto's original version a few months later.

+American singer Selena covered the song for her 1989 self-titled album which received some airplay at the time of its release.
+The song was later released as a single in the United States and Japan & was included in several of Selena's greatest hits packages before and after her death.

 Electronic artist Soichi Terada sampled the 4 P.M. cover of the song for the track "Sukiyaki Dohyo Chanko" on his 1996 album Sumo Jungle Grandeur.

 Many other artists have recorded cover versions of the song, while others have written and/or performed songs based on the melody.